 Which Sites Have You Blocked?

-The six sites we’ve listed might not be caught be regular parental controls.
+The six sites we’ve listed might not be caught on regular parental controls.
 At face value, they are not necessarily problematic.
 The issues arise either because of the way the site in question handles users who are minors or the way in which other people use the site.

 Which seemingly innocent sites you stop your children from accessing?
 Have you added these to your block list?
 If you’re keeping an ongoing list of these types of sites, consider using Trello cards or its checklist feature for tracking.
+And for blocking unwanted websites, editing the hosts file is a good idea.

 Image Credit: Pinkyone/Depositphotos